alphanome-ai/interview-screening-task/README.md

 ## Task

 Build a detector that detects IPO filings from SEC RSS feeds.
+You may use any programming language or tech stack of your choice.

 > [!IMPORTANT]
 > Not all S-1 filings are IPO filings, but all IPO filings are S-1 filings.